 - Lance Walker—The Church of Jesus Christ of Latter-day Saints, Director, Public and International Affairs

-- Participating in a respectful structured conversation with those of different political views
+- Participating in a respectful conversations with those of different views

-- Issuing a joint statement to the media endorsing Golden Rule 2020 that is signed by pastors and church leaders who have different political views.
+- Issue a joint statement to the media endorsing Golden Rule 2020 that is signed by pastors and church leaders who have different political views.

-- Preparing a Sunday School lesson on Christian teachings about the Golden Rule or using short non-denominational Golden Rule lesson plans.
+- Conduct a Sunday School lesson on Christian teachings about the Golden Rule or using short non-denominational Golden Rule lesson plans.

-- Sponsoring a joint prayer service with members of another congregation where most people have different political views
+- Organize a small meeting or joint prayer service with members of another congregation where most people have different political views.

 Why others took the Golden Rule 2020 Pledge: